PrismLauncher/prismlauncher.org/src/news/moving-on.md

 PolyMC already has a few unique upcoming features, like the integrated mod downloader that supports Modrinth and CurseForge mods.
 We also plan to clean-up the codebase, remove obscure or old features and cruft in an effort to make it easier for new contributors to start working on PolyMC.

-Additionally we have reorganized PolyMC, since its inception.
+Additionally, we have reorganized PolyMC since its inception.
 One of the founders has stepped down as a maintainer and we have formed the *PolyMC Core Team*.
 You can read more about it in [this blogpost](../newmaintainers/).